-Thomas Mallon’s eight novels include Henry and Clara, Bandbox and Fellow Travelers and the forthcoming (February 2012) Watergate.
-He has also written non-fiction books about plagiarism (Stolen Words), diaries (A Book of One’s Own), letters (Yours Ever) and the Kennedy assassination (Mrs. Paine’s Garage), as well as two volumes of essays (Rockets and Rodeos and In Fact).
+Thomas Mallon’s nine books of fiction include Henry and Clara, Fellow Travelers, Watergate (a Finalist for the PEN/Faulkner Award) and the forthcoming Finale: A Novel of the Reagan Years.
+He has also written volumes of nonfiction about plagiarism (Stolen Words), diaries (A Book of One’s Own), letters (Yours Ever) and the Kennedy assassination (Mrs. Paine’s Garage), as well as two books of essays (Rockets and Rodeos and In Fact).
 His work appears in The New Yorker, The Atlantic Monthly, The New York Times Book Review and other publications.
 He received his Ph.
 D. in English and American Literature from Harvard University and taught for a number of years at Vassar College.
-The recipient of Guggenheim and Rockefeller fellowships, as well as the National Book Critics Circle award for reviewing, he has been literary editor of Gentlemen’s Quarterly and deputy chairman of the National Endowment for the Humanities.
-He currently directs the Creative Writing program at The George Washington University in Washington, D. C.
+His honors include Guggenheim and Rockefeller fellowships, the National Book Critics Circle citation for reviewing, and the Vursell prize of the American Academy of Arts and Letters, for distinguished prose style.
+He has been literary editor of Gentlemen’s Quarterly and deputy chairman of the National Endowment for the Humanities, and in 2012 he was elected to the American Academy of Arts and Sciences.
+He is currently Professor of English at The George Washington University in Washington, D. C.